microsoft/bedrock/docs/hld-to-manifest.md

 3. An HLD Repository inside the Azure DevOps project from Step 1.
 [Create a repository](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops).
 4. The application will be packaged and run using container images hosted on [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/)
-5. The user running `spk` has full access to the above resources.
+5. The user running `bedrock` has full access to the above resources.
-6. The user is running the latest `spk` [release](https://github.com/microsoft/bedrock-cli/releases).
+6. The user is running the latest `bedrock` [release](https://github.com/microsoft/bedrock-cli/releases).
 7. The user has
    [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).